Internet-Person-IP/katacoda-scenarios/code/step1.md

 Terraform is a technology you are familiar with.
 Terraform is an open-source infrastructure as code software tool.
 Terraform enables us to provision cloud resources using declarative configuration files.

 ### What now?
 Well, after doing all your research you realize that this entire things is going to be pain to do a Kubernetes cluster completely from scratch.
 You realize that you need something to deal with some of the more complex details.
-Enter Cloud and GCP.
+Enter Cloud and GCP which is google cloud service.
 GCP offers a service called GKE which deals with some of the more complex topics of Kubernetes, so you decided:

 "LETS GO" - Da Baby